 Why You Should Never Use a Glue Trap

-PETA often fields calls from people who have discovered small “nontarget” animals hopelessly trapped on these sticky boards.
+PETA often gets calls from people who have discovered small “nontarget” animals hopelessly trapped on these sticky boards.
 One distraught woman found a glue trap with a bird, two frogs, and a salamander stuck to its surface.
 All the animals were still alive when she found them but died later, despite her efforts to free them.